Kuchasz/smart-downloader/Tasks.md

 - control should contain only predefined list of colors
 - no way to select custom color
 - prepare color pallet that will contain at least 10 colors

+-

+**[UI] Popup window** - _Prepare popup/flyout control_
+- some actions in application should be done with floating window, eg. adding account, adding files to queue, config settings

 ## Server ##